Skip to main content

 OPERATE_RET tkl_thread_set_self_name(const char* name);

-Sets the name of the current thread.
+• Feature: Sets the name of the current thread.

-• name: New name of the thread.
+• Parameter: name, the new name for the thread.

 tkl_thread_is_self